exonum/exonum-btc-anchoring/guides/newbie.md

     To obtain `bitcoin_key`, go to the `exonum-btc-anchoring` directory and launch the following command:

     ```sh
-    cargo run -- generate-config -o anchoring/sync.toml --bitcoin-rpc-host http://localhost --bitcoin-rpc-user user --bitcoin-rpc-password password
+    cargo run -- generate-config -o target/anchoring/sync.toml --bitcoin-rpc-host http://localhost --bitcoin-rpc-user user --bitcoin-rpc-password password
     ```

-    In the code above you should replace `anchoring` with the directory where the data of your node lies.
+    In the code above you should replace `target/anchoring` with the directory where the data of your node lies.

     As a result of this call you will obtain `bitcoin_key`.
 - Create file `anchoring.yml` with the following contents:

     ```yaml
     plugins:
     runtime: {}
     artifact:
         anchoring: "exonum_btc_anchoring_plugin.AnchoringInstanceSpecLoader"

     networks:
     - host: "127.0.0.1"
         ssl: false
         public-api-port: 8080
         private-api-port: 8081